 2. Use a food processor to make sausage

-I have also used a food processor too.
-You will simply mince the meat very fine with the food processor.
-All work very well.
+I have also used a food processor.
+With the food processor, you simply mince the meat very fine.
+It all works very well.
 You will get a more uniform sausage with a grinder, but again, the food processor works great.

 Italian sausage without casing

-What I really love about Italian sausage is it is one type of sausage that you don’t need to stuff into a casing.
-Often sausages are stuffed into casings, but this one I think lends itself well to using simply ground up.
+What I really love about Italian sausage is that it is one type of sausage that you don’t need to stuff into a casing.
+Often, sausages are stuffed into casings, but this one, I think, lends itself well to using simply ground up.

 Ingredients